itbj/ASA-TE-Monitoring/README.md

 pip install requests
 ```

-In this example we're going to take the results
+In this example we're going to take the results from the http-server API call

 ```python
 import requests